ethantkoenig/lotsoffiles2/bible/kt/sanctuary.md

 * This term has a basic meaning of "holy place" or "place that is set apart."
 * Depending on the context, the term "sanctuary" could be translated as "holy place" or "sacred building" or "God's holy dwelling place" or "holy place of protection" or "sacred place of safety."
-* The phrase "shekel of the sanctuary" could be translated as, "kind of shekel given for the tabernacle" or "shekel used as a tax to take care of the temple."
+* The phrase "shekel of the sanctuary" could be translated as "kind of shekel given for the tabernacle" or "shekel used in paying the tax to take care of the temple."
-* Note: Be careful that the translation of this term does not refer to a worship room in a modern day church.
+* Note: Be careful that the translation of this term does not refer to a worship room in a modern-day church.

 (See also: [holy](../kt/holy.md), [Holy Spirit](../kt/holyspirit.md), [sacred](../other/sacred.md), [set apart](../kt/setapart.md), [tabernacle](../kt/tabernacle.md), [tax](../other/tax.md), [temple](../kt/temple.md), )